Advertisement

 4.4

-Butler National was former tour player George Fazio’s ideal of a championship course, with 10 forced-carries over water in 18 holes.
-Even before it opened, it was signed to eventually serve as permanent site of the Western Open.
-Problem was, when it opened, it was the last cool-weather venue on the PGA Tour to utilize bluegrass rather than bent-grass for its fairway, and several prominent golfers declined to play Butler National because of potential flyer-lies from those fairways.
-Eventually the turf was converted, but then the Shoal Creek scandal occurred.
+Butler National was former tour player George Fazio’s ideal of a championship course, with 10 forced carries over water in 18 holes.
+Even before it opened, it was signed to eventually serve as a permanent site of the Western Open.
+The problem was, when it opened, it was the last cool-weather venue on the PGA Tour to utilize bluegrass rather than bentgrass for its fairways, and several prominent golfers declined to play Butler National because of potential flyer-lies from those fairways.
+Eventually, the turf was converted, but then the Shoal Creek scandal occurred.
 Rather than change its restricted men-only policy, the club relinquished its role of Western Open host after the 1990 event.
 So why include a club on America’s 100 Greatest that won’t allow female panelists a chance to evaluate it?
 Because we rank golf courses, not club policies.

 View Course